-An in-depth look at the financial position, detailing the status of a firm's assets, liabilities, and equity at a specific point in time.
+The term "financial position" refers to the status of a firm's assets, liabilities, and equity accounts as of a specific point in time.

 The term “financial position” refers to the status of a firm’s assets, liabilities, and equity accounts as of a specific point in time.
 It provides a snapshot of what the company owns (assets), what it owes (liabilities), and the residual interest of the owners (equity).